Digital-Preservation-Finland/dpres-xml-schemas/README.rst

 INCLUDED FILES
 --------------
-Paths other than schematron schemas are described in relation to base path kdk-mets-catalog
+Paths other than schematron schemas are described in relation to base path kdk-mets-catalog.

 CATALOGS:
 +++++++++